The Birth Order Bias

 When younger siblings talk about their own vulnerabilities (hand-me-downs, being less important, etc.), they imply they’re the fault of the oldest and therefore bring out their “sinner” traits— as well as make themselves sound like losers.
 If younger siblings tried to become saints themselves by lifting older siblings up, there are now two equally matched powers who are doing the same to the other, making both vulnerable.
 The sibling feedback loop, which supported the oldest child, has gone defunct.

 This means the only child’s role is changing.
 Previously, only children agreed they were sinners because it would show awareness and sensitivity to saintly siblings, but it’s starting to not do that.
 Instead, as we move from one system to the other, the only child is slowing down as a sinner and calling more attention to their own difficulties, because siblings are both sounding vulnerable.
-You don’t usually gain from being a loser, but if everyone else is a loser, being one yourself shows awareness and sensitivity.
+If everyone else is a loser, being one yourself shows awareness and sensitivity by making other parties feel like winners.

 Oldest kids used to look to middle children for buy-in with their scripts.
 Now, they have disappeared.
 Oldest kids could also look to only children, and they would agree when older siblings would talk about the youngest getting away with murder (or any other jealousy) because it would signal their awareness and sensitivity.
 In the future, it won’t do that — thanks to the disappearance of the middle child, the only would be reinforcing the oldest’s “loser” persona.
 This is when the system starts to change.

 The oldest feels like they are still receiving support from the only, even if the only cannot support them the same way they used to.
-The only has a history of supporting the oldest.
-Also, the only’s “sinner” persona makes the oldest feel righteous, unlike the younger sibling’s “sinner” persona, which now makes the oldest feel vulnerable.
+This is because the only has a history of supporting the oldest.
 While the only has become less of a sinner, they’re not “better” than the oldest because they can’t be a saint themselves.
 All these factors draw the oldest to the only, rather than youngest, and keep the youngest a sinner.

 Along with calling out their “loser” traits, only children are slowly becoming more dominant because they’re losing in fewer directions.
 Because only children can no longer reinforce the oldest as the saint like they used to, it means siblings are losing to each other and the only child; only children are just losing to siblings.
 Only children are picking up speed and gaining power while siblings are slowing down and becoming more vulnerable.
 Both older and younger siblings witness this.
 This dynamic brings out a new script for the only.